Shooting at the 1948 Summer Olympics – Men's 50 metre pistol: Background

-This was the seventh appearance of the ISSF 50 meter pistol event.
-The event was held at every Summer Olympics from 1896 to 1920 (except 1904, when no shooting events were held) and from 1936 to 2016; it was nominally open to women from 1968 to 1980, although very few women participated these years.
-A separate women's event would be introduced in 1984.
-1896 and 1908 were the only Games in which the distance was not 50 metres; the former used 30 metres and the latter 50 yards.
+This event marked the seventh appearance of the ISSF 50 meter pistol at the Olympic Games.
+It was featured in every Summer Olympics from 1896 to 1920 (excluding 1904, when no shooting events were held) and from 1936 to 2016.
+The event was officially open to female competitors between 1968 and 1980, though participation by women during this period was minimal.
+A separate women's competition was introduced in 1984.
+The only exceptions to the standard 50-metre distance were the 1896 and 1908 Games, which used 30 metres and 50 yards, respectively.

-Four of the top 10 shooters from the 1936 Games returned despite the 12-year hiatus: gold medalist Torsten Ullman of Sweden, fourth-place finisher Marcel Bonin of France, seventh-place finisher Georgios Stathis of Greece, and ninth-place finisher Sándor Tölgyesi of Hungary.
-Ullman was the reigning world champion as well, having regained the title in 1947 after coming second in 1937 to break a streak of three victories in 1933, 1935, and 1937.
-Oscar Bidegain of Argentina had been the runner-up in 1947.
+Despite the 12-year gap between Olympic Games due to World War II, four of the top 10 competitors from the 1936 event returned: gold medalist Torsten Ullman of Sweden, fourth-place finisher Marcel Bonin of France, seventh-place Georgios Stathis of Greece, and ninth-place Sándor Tölgyesi of Hungary.
+Ullman was also the reigning world champion, having reclaimed the title in 1947 after previously winning in 1933, 1935, and 1937.
+Oscar Bidegain of Argentina had finished second in the 1947 World Championships.

-Cuba, Lebanon, Peru, Puerto Rico, and Spain each made their debut in the event.
-Greece and the United States each made their sixth appearance, tied for most of any nation.
+Five nations—Cuba, Lebanon, Peru, Puerto Rico, and Spain—made their debut in the event.
+Greece and the United States each competed for the sixth time, tied for the most appearances by any country.